Handlebars (Flobots song): Theme

 the idea that we have so much incredible potential as human beings to be destructive or to be creative.
 And it's tragic to me that the appetite for military innovation is endless, but when it comes to taking on a project like ending world hunger, it's seen as outlandish.
 It's not treated with the same seriousness. ... at the same time, I knew there were people at that moment who were being bombed by our own country.
 And I thought that was incredibly powerful.

 It is the contrast between these "little moments of creativity, these bursts of innovation," and the way these ideas are put to use "to oppress and destroy people" that the singer feels is "beautiful and tragic at the same time."

 Music video

 The animated video for the song opens with two young friends, one wearing casual clothes and the other in a businesslike suit, seated on their bicycles on a hill looking over a city.
 Prominent in the city is a crystalline tower with part of its framework showing.
-The friends ride their bikes down the hill without their hands on the handlebars, while the casual friend smiles widely.
-They arrive at a sign that points in two directions, one labeled with a corporate-looking symbol leading to a shadowed street, and the other labeled by a dove leading down a sunlit street.
+The friends ride their bikes down the hill without their hands on the handlebars until they arrive at a sign that points in two directions, one labeled with a corporate-looking symbol leading to a shadowed street, and the other labeled by a dove leading down a sunlit street.
 They hug and head their separate ways, the casual friend taking the path of the dove.